-QK617.S5 Mushrooms in their natural haibitats.
+QK617.S5 Mushrooms in their natural habitats.
 Spectacular Technicolor 3-D images of mushrooms.

 The Library grants permission to use rare books to responsible users, subject to the following regulations:

-Your cooperation will ensure that this valuable & irreplaceable volume will survive as long as possible.
-Thank you.
+Your cooperation will ensure that these valuable & irreplaceable volumes will survive as long as possible.

-5. No photocopying of rare books is allowed.
-In order to preserve this book for future use and protect its pages and binding
+No photocopying / scanning of rare books is allowed.
+In order to preserve the book for future use and protect its pages and binding

 Special provisions may be made (if approved by a librarian) with the Interlibrary Services, Duplication Services for reproduction quality prints, slides, negatives, etc. from rare books.
 Inquire with a librarian for details.
 Please see the Library's Permission Policy, below: